cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 In both cases, the provisional left-hand side is examined.
-If it is a tag ("function tag"), it is "unwrapped": The function tag's tag number is established as the function to be applied, and the tag content is kept as the unwrapped left-hand side.
+If it is a tag ("function tag"), it is "unwrapped": The function tag's tag number is used to indicate the function to be applied, and the tag content is kept as the unwrapped left-hand side.
 If the provisional left-hand side is not a tag, it is kept as the unwrapped left-hand side, and the function to be applied is